 If you are unable to obtain this document due to an unexpected increase in workload in your work place, you need to provide a student declaration with a statement describing how your work commitments have impacted on your ability to meet your assessment requirements.
 Please outline the dates for the affected period so that we may provide the appropriate consideration.

-Requirements for attendance have been relaxed this semester.
+Requirements for in-person attendance have been relaxed during the COVID-19 pandemic.
 You will be expected to review weekly online lectures yourself and engage with online activities as scheduled.
 If your special consideration form does not allow for an application for attendance/participation as an assessment under the relevant unit of study, then an application for a missed lecture or tutorial may not be required.
 You should refer to your unit of study outline for any attendance requirements, including face-to-face contact.

 If you have experienced significant technical issues that were beyond your control and have adversely impacted on your ability to meet an assessment requirement, you may submit an application for special consideration.